Monthly Archives: February 2025

 It was time to write our annual report for the ARDC who have kindly funded this project for the last two years.
 Writing this report underlined what a good year we had in 2024, some highlights:

-• The development and Beta release of the Radio Autoencoder RADE V1 which is well on the way to meeting our goals of being competitive with SSB and high and low SNRs.
+• The development and Beta release of the Radio Autoencoder RADE V1 which is well on the way to meeting our goals of being competitive with SSB at high and low SNRs.
 Special thanks to Jean-Marc Valin for your mentoring and vision on this project!

 • The BBFM project, paving the way for high quality speech on VHF/UHF land module radio (LMR) applications, in collaboration with Tibor Bece and George Karan.